Policies and Code of Conduct

 Sample Calculation:

 David was beginning his second year at SJU.
 Several weeks into the semester, he became ill and needed to withdraw from school.
 He was officially enrolled for 35 days of the 113 days in the fall semester.
 Since he was enrolled for less than 60% of the term (31%), he is subject to the Return of Title IV policy and part of his financial aid must be returned.
-Here was the award at the start of the semester:
+Here was the offer at the start of the semester:

 Dean’s Scholarship $3,000